broij/akka-stream-utils/README.md

 ## FilterConsecutives
 `FilterConsecutives[T](shouldFilter: (Option[T], T) => Boolean): Flow[T, T, NotUsed]`

-Creates a flow filtering out the elements not matching the _shouldFilter_ predicate.
-The function _shouldFilter_ is a predicate taking as parameters an _Option_ wrapping the last element emitted (_None_ if no element was sent emitted yet) and the current element to be tested.
+Creates a flow filtering out the elements invalidating the shouldFilter predicate.
+The function shouldFilter is a predicate taking as parameters an Option wrapping the latest element emitted (None if no element was emitted yet) and the current element to be tested.

 ![FilterConsecutivesExample](/images/example-filterConsecutives.png)
 *An example of the stream which is produced by applying the filterConsecutives operator to a stream of integers.
 The predicate makes sure the integer are emitted in ascending order.*